aerospike/kubernetes-operator/docs/Rack-Awareness.md

 A rack's local aerospikeConfig patch will be merged with the common global base aerospikeConfig based on the following rules:

-* New elements from the patch configMap will be added to the base configMap.
+* New elements from the patch configMap are added to the base configMap.
 * A base element will be replaced with a new patch element if:
     * The element value type is changed.
     * The element value is a primitive type and updated.